 If your interest in genealogy is just a hobby and all you want is to increase your knowledge.

-Then, there are any number of organizations in many countries that can help you develop your skills and point you in the right direction if (when), you hit the proverbial brick wall.
+There are any number of organizations in many countries that can help you develop your skills and point you in the right direction if (when), you hit the proverbial brick wall.

 What Genealogy Courses are Available